Army Public School, Dagshai

 Army Public School is a boarding school located in Dagshai, India.
 It lies on top of the Dagshai Hills.
 General K Sunderji and General R S Dayal established the school in 1986 under HQ Western Command.
 It is a co-educational residential School affiliated to the CBSE, New Delhi, and is a member of the Indian Public Schools' Conference.

 The name Dagshai, according to a popular local legend was derived from Daag-e-Shahi.
 During the Moghul times a Daag-e-Shahi (royal mark) was put on the forehead of the criminals and sent packing to the then Dagshai village.
 This can also be seen on a rock edict in the school premises.

 The closest railway station is Kumarhatti located some two kilometers from Dagshai.
 Trains from and to Kalka operate on this track between Kalka and Shimla.

 History

 The first batch of school had 78 boys and 11 girls.
 New students are admitted from classes 5th-12th grade on the basis of a written examination held all over India in Army schools.
 The school prepares the students of Class X for All India Secondary School Examination and those of Class-XII for the All India Senior Secondary School Examination.
-The principal of the School is Dr Sanjay Mishra.
+The principal of the School is Mrs Ritambra Ghai.

 The school has constantly figured in the lists of best residential schools in India, owing to its discipline, low cost of education and the dedication of its students and teachers to be the best in educational as well as sports fields.
 The school is currently ranked 9th in the list of best boarding schools for its quality of education amongst others.

 The current and old students of this school are called dapsians.